-Transferring large files through your local network could cost a lot of time, this is the main reason why we need to mount the micro SD card on a Mac (read-only).
+Transferring large files through your local network can take a lot of time comparing to directly mount the micro SD card on your Mac.

 brew cask install osxfuse brew install ext4fuse

 2. Plug your SD Card into your Mac

 3. Get the partition identifier

 In my case : disk2s2

 That's it.
 Now you can read/copy the ext4 partition files from/to your Mac!

 To unmount the disk :

 sudo umount /Volumes/raspberry